Upperfoot/Fibonacci/readme.md

 ### Setup

 1. clone this repository
-2. in terminal run `sudo docker-compose build` to build docker images, Then run `sudo docker-compose up -d` to bring up containers
+2. in terminal run `sudo docker-compose build` to build docker images, Then run `sudo docker-compose up -d` to bring up containers.
+ - Note it will take a couple of minutes on the first run for containers to be ready while composer dependencies get installed, check `sudo docker-compose logs -f` to see the progress.
 3. as soon as containers are up and running and composer dependencies are installed fibonacci generator worker `artisan fibonacci:generate` will start running in background.
 4. run `sudo docker-compose exec app php artisan fibonacci:tail` to tail the fibonacci sequence as it is being generated.